As a sociologist, I am interested in Health technology, Mental health & suicide, and Substances & pain.

-I am a Portland, OR-based researcher and Sociology Doctoral student at the University of California San Francisco, working with the wonderful Dr. Howard Pinderhughes.
+I am a Portland, OR-based researcher and Sociology Doctoral candidate at the University of California San Francisco, working with the wonderful Dr. Howard Pinderhughes.
 I have content expertise in opioids, chronic pain, mental health, mental health crisis services, crisis text, suicidal ideation, stigmatization & discrimination, and social determinants of health.
 I have methods expertise in study design, mixed methods, and qualitative methods including in-depth interviewing, text-based interviewing, online focus groups, grounded theory, and thematic analysis.

 My work spans three areas of investigation:

-Health Services & Technology
+Mental Health & Suicide

 In my spare time, I can be found rock climbing, reading fiction, working on knees or some other deceptively hard-to-draw body part in an art class, baking something with a ridiculous amount of sugar, or most wonderfully, hangin’ with my fam.